NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 images when mapprojecting.
 That helps making the resulting images more similar and reduces the processing time (:numref:`mapproj-res`).

+See the note in :numref:`mapproj-example` about perhaps reducing the resolution of the DEM to mapproject onto if ghosting artifacts are seen in the produced DEM.

+See :numref:`nextsteps` for a discussion about various speed-vs-quality choices of the stereo algorithms.

 .. figure:: images/examples/spot5_figure.png
    :name: spot5_output

    Cropped region of SPOT5 image and a portion of the associated stereo DEM overlaid on a low resolution Bedmap2 DEM.

-See :numref:`nextsteps` for a discussion about various speed-vs-quality choices.

 .. _dawn_isis: